 The PhD in Counselor Education and Supervision is designed to offer advanced preparation in counselor education and supervision from a distinctly Christian perspective.
 Residency in New Orleans is not required for the PhD programs.
-Seminars and Reading Colloquia meet on a modified schedule three times per semester.
+Seminars and Reading Colloquia meet on a modified schedule three times per semester, and students have the option of attending most meetings by video conferencing.
 Typical meetings are Friday-Saturday.

-Applicants must complete a minimum of 8 semester hours of graduate-level research statistics and methods.
-They are encouraged to complete this requirement prior to admission to the program but must complete it before taking the qualifying examination.
-Upon request, the division faculty will evaluate undergraduate courses to determine which, if any, apply toward the research statistics and methods requirement.
+Applicants must complete a minimum of 3 semester hours of graduate-level research statistics and methods.
+Upon request, the division faculty will evaluate graduate courses to determine which, if any, apply toward the research statistics and methods requirement.
 Requests must be submitted in writing with the application.
-Courses considered would be those similar in nature to NOBTS graduate courses COUN6474 Scientific Research I: Descriptive Statistics to Analysis of Variance and COUN6475 Scientific Research II: Multivariate Analyses, Research Design and Methodology.
+Courses considered would be those similar in nature to NOBTS graduate course COUN6374 Scientific Research & Program Evaluation.

 The Doctor of Philosophy degree at New Orleans Baptist Theological Seminary is a research degree designed to prepare qualified students for teaching in colleges, universities, and seminaries; for holding administrative positions; for working in the boards, agencies, and commissions of the Southern Baptist Convention; and for providing specialized ministry leadership.

 Graduates of the Doctor of Philosophy degree program will be able to do the following:

 Demonstrate mastery of a body of knowledge related to a chosen field of study

 Impart knowledge of the chosen field through teaching and other communication skills